What Is A Dangerous Psa Level After Prostate Removal

 Trends and Latest Developments

 Recent trends in managing PSA after prostatectomy focus on earlier and more precise detection of recurrence, as well as personalized treatment approaches.
-The use of highly sensitive PSA assays is becoming more widespread, allowing for earlier detection of rising PSA levels.
+Plus, the use of highly sensitive PSA assays is becoming more widespread, allowing for earlier detection of rising PSA levels.
 This trend is coupled with the increasing use of advanced imaging techniques like PSMA PET/CT to pinpoint the location of recurrence.

 Tips and Expert Advice